 These are a type of employment where the employer is not necessarily obliged to provide employees with guaranteed working hours or set contracted hours for them to complete.
 Many sectors use zero-hour contracts to meet business demands, especially in the hospitality industry where 17% of its workforce are on zero-hour contracts.

-Employers are also not required to give these employees a minimum amount of work and employees do not have to work when they are asked, meaning there are no legally binding conditions for both parties.
-Though this can be seen as a quick solution for businesses, especially in hospitality, the upcoming Employment Rights Bill will introduce new rules on guaranteed hours, shift notice and cancellation pay, expected to take effect from 2027.
+Employers are also not required to give these employees a minimum amount of work and employees do not have to work when they are asked, meaning there are limited legally binding conditions for both parties under current law.
+Though this can be seen as a quick solution for businesses, especially in hospitality, the Employment Rights Act 2025 will introduce new rules on guaranteed hours, reasonable shift notice and cancellation pay, expected to take effect from 2027.

 How to fairly terminate a zero-hour contract?